Frequently Asked Questions

 Q: Can I purchase alcohol at the event or am I allowed to bring my own?

-A: There will be no alcohol sold at the event, but you can bring your own as long as you consume it responsibly.
+A: You can do both.
+Camp Navarro will be selling beer and wine and can also bring your your own alcohol as long as you consume it responsibly and do not bring it into Camp Navarro’s designated Alcoholic Beverage Control area.
 Also, you are responsible for keeping that alcohol out of the hands of minors.

 Q: Will ice be available?

-A: Yes, Camp Navarro will be selling ice out of their Meadow Cafe.
+A: Yes, Camp Navarro will be selling ice out of their Cafe.

 Q: Do you have a list of all the important things I should know including the things that are specifically NOT ALLOWED?